decentraland/adr/content/ADR-XX-validate-repeated-wearables.md

 Currently, it is possible to add the same wearable to a profile multiple times.
 This caused some issues in the Explorer, that was not expecting this to happen.
-Even though the issue was fixed in the client, it is still possible to for other clients to continue submitting profiles with repeated wearables.
+Even though the issue was fixed in the client, it is still possible for other clients to continue submitting profiles with repeated wearables.

 This ADR proposes a new validation to prevent it.